cdleong/cdleong.github.io/_posts/2023-09-04-using-the-whole-tanka.md

 ---
 layout: post
-title: Using the Whole Tatanka (Or, I Don't Have A Massive Pile of Text, How Can We Use ALL Of What We've Got?)
+title: Using the Whole Tatanka (Or, I Don't Have A Massive Pile of Text, How Can We Use ALL the Data We've Got?)
 ---
 ![Hani Storybook Sample]({{ site.baseurl }}/images/tatanka/whole-tatanka.png)
 In the 1990 film _Dances with Wolves_, Kevin Costner's character encounters a group of people whose language he does not speak.
 In order to start establishing a common vocabulary, he uses his body to mime the shape and behavior of a buffalo/bison.
 Recognizing this, they teach him their word for the animal ("Tatanka").
 Our computational approaches to language learning miss out on this kind of thing, relying on massive quantities of mostly text, and leaving much of the data we do have unused.
 When I've spoken with actual linguists working on smaller languages, I've found that the they often _have_ data, it's just not in a form that computers can use easily, distributed across many formats and files.
 How can we "use the _whole Tatanka?_", not wasting the data that is available?